arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 voltADC = rawADC * 3.3 / 4096.0;
 ```

 **14.** The `voltADC` variable gives us the voltage sensed directly on the PB09 pin.
 This voltage is passed through the voltage divider, so it is a fraction of the actual battery voltage.
-We can then calculate the equivilanet battery voltage as follows.
+We can then calculate the equivalent battery voltage as follows.

 ```arduino
 voltBat = max_Source_voltage * rawADC / 4096.0;
 ```